As the hiking saying goes, “My eyes were in my feet.” But in this case, I would have to say that my eyes were in my feet AND my hands.

 On the final section of my climb to the summit of Angels Landing in Utah’s Zion National Park, I opted to put my virtual ‘blinders’ on.
 My focus was squarely on my feet as they navigated the ever-steeper rock steps, and on my hands, as they slid along the chain support cables bordering much of the trail.

 I knew that on both sides of the narrow path was a sheer drop.
 Yes, I knew it, but I chose to tune it out for much of the hike.
 It worked for me.
 I made it to the top, and, finally, I had a chance to take in the sweeping views.

 For once, I was glad that I hadn’t done my research before I set out.
-That sounds clueless, but let me explain: As I approached my first visit to Zion in October, it was The Narrows hike along the Virgin River that had my full attention.
+That might sound clueless, but let me explain: As I approached my first visit to Zion in October, it was The Narrows hike along the Virgin River that had my full attention.
 That was the “must” hike for me on this trip, and Angels Landing was a recommended side trip.

 And as a regular hiker, I guess I didn’t believe that the five-mile round-trip hike could be all that difficult.
-I had done many longer and steeper hikes in the past, including rim-to-rim in the Grand Canyon, and Humphreys Pike, Arizona’s highest mountain.
+I had done many longer and steeper hikes in the past, including rim-to-rim in the Grand Canyon, and Humphreys Peak, Arizona’s highest mountain.